Machine learning with neural networks: How many hidden layers?

 with $\delta > 1$ (see below).
 The thresholds $\theta_j$ of all hidden neurons are the same, equal to $N(\delta-1)$.
-The idea is that each input pattern turns on exactly one neuron in the hidden layer (called the {\em winning unit}) .
-This requires that $\delta$ is large enough, as we shall see.
-The weights feeding into the output neuron are assigned as follows.
-If the output for the pattern represented by neuron $V_j$ is $+1$, let $W_{1j}=\gamma>0$, otherwise $W_{1j}=-\gamma$.
-The threshold is $\Theta=\sum_j W_{1j}$.
+The idea is that each input pattern turns on exactly one neuron in the hidden layer, the {\em winning neuron}) .
+The weights feeding into the output neuron are determined as follows.
+If the output for the pattern represented by neuron $V_j$ is $+1$, let $W_{1j}=+1$, otherwise $W_{1j}=-1$.
+The threshold is set to $\Theta=\sum_j W_{1j}$.